What age does a car become a classic?

 What do I need to consider with classic car insurance?

 If you’re deciding whether or not to invest in a classic car, bear in mind that parts might not come cheap or easily.
-Let’s be honest, ‘classic’ is just another word for ‘old’ – and old in the context of cars can mean it’s hard to fix and find parts for.

 How can I lower the cost of my classic car insurance?

-- Improve your car’s security — classic cars don’t benefit from the security features we have these days, like modern alarms or factory-fitted immobilisers, so it could be worth getting your car fitted with an approved security system.
-It’s a good idea to speak with your insurance provider first, though, to see how any possible security improvements could be reflected in your premium.
+Classic cars don’t benefit from the security features we have these days, like modern alarms or factory-fitted immobilisers, so it could be worth getting your car fitted with an approved security system.

-- Track it — you could also consider getting a tracking device fitted.
+You could also consider getting a tracking device fitted.
 That means if the worst happens and someone makes off in your beloved classic, you have a chance of finding it and getting it back.

 How can I find the right classic car quote?